svanderbleek/twpgtwp/README.md

-The complexity of small universal Turing machines: A survey A Simple and Efficient Universal Reversible Turing Machine Concise Representations of Reversible Automata
+The complexity of small universal Turing machines: A survey A Simple and Efficient Universal Reversible Turing Machine Concise Representations of Reversible Automata Energy-Efficient Algorithms
+Toward an Energy Efficient Language and Compiler for (Partially) Reversible Algorithms The power of being explicit: demystifying work, heat, and free energy in the physics of computation Information Effects
+Theseus: A High Level Language for Reversible Computing

 ## Binary Analysis